-To meet regulatory requirements resulting from implementation of the 30-day liquidity coverage ratio (LCR),RCI

-Banque now invests in liquid assets, mainly in EUR and GBP and as defined in the European Commission's Delegated Act.
-These liquid assets mainly consist of securities issued by governments or supranational European issuers held directly.
+To meet regulatory requirements resulting from implementation of the 30-day liquidity coverage ratio (LCR), RCI Banque now invests in liquid assets as defined in the European Commission's Delegated Act.
+These liquid assets mainly consist of deposits with the European Central Bank and securities issued by governments or supranational European issuers held directly.
 The duration of this portfolio is less than one year.

 In addition, RCI Banque has also invested in a fund whose assets consist of debt securities issued by European agencies and sovereigns and by supranational issuers.
-Targeted average exposure to credit risk is seven years with a limit at nine years.
+Targeted average exposure to credit risk is six years with a limit at nine years.
 The fund is aiming for zero exposure to the interest rate risk with a maximum of two years.